georgekcchung/vimrc/README.md

-George Chung's vimrc
+# George Chung's vimrc

 run ./install.sh to copy to home directory then run vim then type :PlugInstall

+To install black, pip3 install black